 The yellow pages are an advertisement disguised as a directory.
 Although they list all businesses in a given area in small type, a subset of businesses pay for ads or for larger type.

-Though ad revenues are shrinking — and shifting to digital directories — a handful of phonebook companies (mainly Dex Media, AT&T, Hibu, and Verizon) still make a healthy profit off yellow pages distributed in the US.
-This is partly because ad rates are calculated based off the number of phonebooks distributed, not actual usage phonebook usage.
+And even though phonebook ad revenues are shrinking — and shifting to digital directories — a handful of companies (mainly Dex Media, AT&T, Hibu, and Verizon) still make a healthy profit off yellow pages distributed in the US.
+This is partly because ad rates are often calculated based off the number of phonebooks distributed, not actual usage phonebook usage.